A Duo of Doctor Zhivago Trailers…

 Doctor Zhivago (New Trailer 2015) – In cinemas 27 Nov | BFI release, BFI

 This is the second of two trailer reviews added to Maddy Loves Her Classic Films David Lean Blogathon.
 Other reviews with this cast include Geraldine Chaplin in Chaplin.
-Omar Sharif stars i n my post on Top Secret.
-Julie Christie and Tom Courtney both starred in Billy Liar a film that was discussed in my tribute to Rodney Bewes.
-Alec Guinness stars in my post on Bridge on the River Kwai.
+Omar Sharif stars in my post on Top Secret.
+Julie Christie in Heaven Can Wait.
+Alec Guinness stars in my post on The Ladykillers and Bridge on the River Kwai.
 Rod Steiger stars in my Mars Attacks and Columbo reviews.